But there is a usefulness to this. It is a way of tracking how I have shifted my thinking and expanded my understanding.

 I am willing to dig into this.
 I have to be… so I can be a part of making things different – better.
 I have to understand how ableism has been socialized into me so seamlessly – so that I have been unaware of its existence.

-I am not Autistic… I haven’t lived judged by the world – so this has been hiding in unexamined places in this privileged perspective of mine and I have been unaware.
+I ado not identify as Autistic… I haven’t lived harshly so judged by the world – so this has been hiding in unexamined places in this privileged perspective of mine and I have been unaware.
 It hits hard – because from an early age I have been raised to be an activist – a champion for human rights – to work to celebrate diversity – to work to shift paradigms and work within systems to bring about positive change – to rail against prejudice and injustice.

 When I begin to peel back the layers here… prejudice is not something I expect to find within…